Bayesian prediction of jumps in large panels of time series data: Auxiliary gradient-based sampler

 \subsubsection{Ancillarity-sufficiency interweaving strategy for log-volatility parameters}

-In order to implement the ancillarity-sufficiency interweaving strategy \citep{yu2011center} for the parameters $\mu_i$, $\phi_i$ and $\sigma_{i\eta}^2$ we first consider the model defined by equations $(1)$ and $(2)$ with the non-centred parametrization of the log-volatilities.
+In order to implement the ancillarity-sufficiency interweaving strategy \citep{yu2011center} for the parameters $\mu_i$, $\phi_i$ and $\sigma_{i\eta}^2$ we first consider the model defined, in the main paper, by equations $(3.1)$ and $(3.2)$ with the non-centred parametrization of the log-volatilities.
 This is specified, for each $i=1,\ldots,p$ and $t=1,\ldots,T$, by

 where $\epsilon_{it}$ and $\eta_{it}$ are independent random variables and $\tilde{h}_{it} = (h_{it}-\mu_i)/\sigma_{i\eta}$.
 Then, we utilize random walk Metropolis-Hastings steps to draw $\mu_i$ and $\sigma_{i\eta}^2$ from their full conditionals obtained from